-You've got enough on your plate without having to also worry about managing your online reputation.
+You've got enough on your plate without having to also worry about managing your online reputation and getting more reviews.
 We break it down and make it easy in this article.

 Maybe it was Matlock who inspired you.
 Maybe when "A Few Good Men" came out you spent weeks daydreaming about hissing "You can't HANDLE the truth!" across a crowded courtroom.
 Or maybe it was the gentle and honorable Atticus Finch who influenced your career path.

 Or maybe you just liked the idea of practicing law.
 Whatever propelled you to become a lawyer, it probably wasn't the vision of a perfect Yelp rating.

 So we get it: online reviews probably seem completely irrelevant to your practice.
 They might even seem frivolous compared to the work that you do.

 It doesn't matter what you think about online reviews, though.
 They matter to your current clients and prospective clients, and anyone who does a cursory Google search of your name can access them.

 Any reviews written about you influence your online reputation - and because everything that happens online bleeds into "real life" these days, those reviews affect your reputation, period.

 It sounds daunting, we know.
 But there's good news: it's not.
 Managing your online reputation is probably a lot easier than most of the work you do all day.

 It also happens to be one of the most effective marketing methods for attracting new clients.

 Let's start with just the facts...